Deep Blue Sea 3: Plot

 Emma confronts Richard again, accusing him of planning to murder them.
 Lucas, having overheard their conversation, attacks them and Emma's team, causing massive damage to nearby structures on the island with explosives.
-During the battle, Emma escapes, but Richard is captured by Schill and Earls, Lucas's men, and brought to the Thasos.
+During the battle, Emma escapes, but Richard is captured by Schill and Earls, Lucas' men, and brought to the Thasos.

 After choosing Emma's side, Richard is killed by one of the sharks as he jumps from the boat to join her.
 Earls is killed by a bull shark while he fights with Shaw.
 Meanwhile, Spinn is killed by a bull shark and Miya is presumed to suffer the same fate.
 Emma deactivates the mine but is attacked by Schill, who has been instructed by Lucas to kill her.
 She is saved by Sally, the great white shark, "friend" of Emma since her arrival on Little Happy, who devours Schill.
 Emma places the mine on the Thasos and when Lucas explodes it, his boat sinks which frees the captured shark.

 Shaw sacrifices himself to kill two of the three bull sharks with explosive darts.
 Lucas, having survived the recent explosion, attacks Emma, but is killed by her and Nandi.
 Emma then kills the last bull shark by luring it into the garbage compactor.
 Nandi and Emma flee, leaving Little Happy destroyed, with Sally addressing a goodbye to Emma before disappearing into the ocean.
 While Nandi and Emma navigate, they find a wardrobe and Miya is revealed alive, having hidden inside it.
 Reunited, the three friends go back to civilization.